Joewings-jw/Joewings-jw/README.md

 ## Hi there, I'm Joseph 👋
-Results-oriented **Software Engineer** with a focus on design and implementation.
-Skilled in Agile processes, Back-end and Front-end development, serverless and microservices architectures.
-I have **three years of professional experience** building robust systems and scalable customer-focused products using cutting-edge technologies with local and internation teams.
+As a results-driven Software Engineer with a passion for startups, I thrive on designing and implementing innovative solutions.
+My expertise in Agile processes, Back-end and Front-end development, erverless and microservices architectures has enabled me to build robust systems and scalable customer-focused products.
+With three years of professional experience working with local and international teams, I understand the importance of collaboration and believe in the power of team success.
+Let's rise together and create something great!

-Passionate about **startups**.
-Trying to be a valuable part of any team and believe in team success, growth, and rising together.

 Interested in Education, Fintech, and Web3.
 - 🔭 &nbsp;I’m currently working on a software solution that impact the way we learn maths.
 [Check it out](https://modusoperandiapp.page.link/shareApp)